-Ron and Jim Thornton are grandsons of the founder of Thornton's Confectionary and have vivid memories of when the business was run by their father until its closure in 1948.
-Click on the links below to hear an oral history interview conducted with Ron and Jim in September 2010 where they describe their remarkable link with one of Wellington's pioneering retail and manufacturing firms from the 19th Century.
+Ron and Jim Thornton are grandsons of Thornton's Confectionary founder, George Henry Thornton, and have vivid memories of when the business was run by their father until its closure in 1948.
+Listen below to an oral history interview conducted with Ron and Jim in September 2010 where they describe their remarkable link with one of Wellington's pioneering 19th Century retail and manufacturing firms.

 For generations of young Wellingtonians, one shop in the city stood above all others: Thornton's Confectionary based in Manners Street was Wellington's best known and loved manufacturing confectioner.
 In an era before processed snack foods or pre-packed sweets and chocolate bars, Thornton's supplied a huge variety of sugary treats to Wellington's citizens for nearly 70 years.
 Established in 1879 by George Henry Thornton at 43 Manners Street, the business was taken over by his son Charles James in 1901 following the death of his father.
 Soon after the shop and factory relocated to 64 Manners Street (today the site of the McDonald's restaurant).
 Before the arrival of supermarkets in the late 1950s changed food retailing forever, Thornton's was often the first stop for buying a gift for friends, family or a prospective lover.
 As one would expect, the popularity of the shop surged leading up to Easter and Christmas.

 Christmas decorations preceding the big day were mostly flags, bunting, and coloured paper.
 A few of the larger buildings would be illuminated... grandest show of all was Thornton's in Manners Street.
 Their window would be filled with red and white sugar, in the centre a monster Santa Claus ornamented with yards of white wool (snow), and surrounded by many coloured animals, mostly pigs, and massive lolly walking sticks.(1.)